iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> Useless as the app stops working for no good reason.
+It now does appear to work.
+But for some reason Dreamlab restricts data download to 1gb per month.
+Many have Unlimited data plans so why won't Dreamlab facilitate any amount of data a donor wishes to donate??
+I could if allowed donate 1000gb per month on my mobile tariff.
+Instead it gets to mid-month and my data donation is blocked because I have used 1gb!!
+It costs Dreamlab nothing to receive any amount of data from individual donors<br> :date: __2021-05-26 08:18:07__

 > The App came pre installed.
 It's supposedly using my phone to tackle Covid whilst on charge.
 It seemed petty to uninstall.
 I was not aware that the App served any other function.
 I don't appreciate the little 'Well done' messages.
 They come over as being a bit patronising, considering that I am not actually doing anything.
 My self esteem isn't that low, yet 😄<br> :date: __2021-05-17 09:19:17__